akpw/mktxp/README.md

 ```
 [Unit]
-Description=MKTXP Exporter
+Description=RouterOS_Exporter Exporter

 [Service]
-User=user # the user under which mktxp was installed
+User=user # the user under which RouterOS_Exporter was installed
-ExecStart=mktxp export # if mktxp is not at your $PATH, you might need to provide a full path
+ExecStart=routeros_exporter export # if RouterOS_Exporter is not at your $PATH, you might need to provide a full path

 [Install]
 WantedBy=default.target